RibbonCommunications/sbc_aws_cloudformation/README.md

 # Ribbon SBC CloudFormation Templates
 CloudFormation templates for quickly deploying a Ribbon SBC on Amazon Web Services EC2

+To see a list of all of our supported AWS CloudFormation templates, see the [**AWS SBC Supported Template index**](https://github.com/RibbonCommunications/sbc_aws_cloudformation/blob/master/aws-sbc-template-index.md).

 **Introduction**

 Welcome to the GitHub repository for Ribbon SBC's CloudFormation templates for deploying a Ribbon SBC on Amazon Web Services.
 All of the templates in this repository have been developed by Ribbon.